xyzroe/XZG-MT/bridge/README.md

 ### GET /sc

-Set DTR/RTS on a local serial port.
+Set DTR/RTS on a local serial port or change baud rate.

 Query (one of `path` or `port` is required):